kd8bny/LiME/README.md

 path (required):   outfile ~ name of file to write to on local system (SD Card)
                    tcp:port ~ network port to communicate over

-format (required): raw ~ concatenates all System RAM ranges
+format (required): padded ~ pads all non-System RAM ranges with 0s
-                   padded ~ pads all non-System RAM ranges with 0s lime ~ each range prepended with fixed-size header containing address space info
+                   lime ~ each range prepended with fixed-size header containing address space info raw ~ concatenates all System RAM ranges (warning : original position of dumped memory is likely to be lost)

-digest (optional): Supports kernel version 2.6.11 and up.
-See below for
+digest (optional): Hash the RAM and provide a .digest file with the sum.
-                   available digest options.
+                   Supports kernel version 2.6.11 and up.
+See below for available digest options.

 dio (optional):    1 ~ attempt to enable Direct IO
                    0 ~ default, do not attempt Direct IO